pozsarzs/modshell/README.md

 There can be eight of each.
 The data traffic takes place between the preset connections.
 In all cases, the data is sent to or read from the internal buffer.
 The size of the buffer is suitable for storing 2*9999 logical and word values of the same size.
-Sixty-four variables can be created in the program, to which we can assign a value of any type (eg.: message, boolean or integer register value, etc.) Variables can be used to perform logical and basic mathematical operations, and can be used to pass values to commands.
+One hundred and twenty-eight variables can be created in the program, to which we can assign a value of any type (eg.: string, boolean or integer register value, real number, etc.) Variables can be used to perform logical and arithmetical operations, and can be used to pass values to commands.

 **Projects**